Rishikeshkt998/NALANDA_LIBRARY_MANAGEMANT_SYSTEM/README.md

 - **Book Management**: Full CRUD capabilities to manage library books.
 - **Borrowing and Returning Books**: Users can borrow or return books, with complete tracking of borrowing history.
 - **Top Borrowed Books**: Fetch a list of the most borrowed books using MongoDB aggregation operations.
+- **Pagination and Filtering**: Implemented pagination and filtering for book listings, allowing users to browse large collections easily.
+- **Active Users & Available Books**: Retrieve a list of active users and the availability status of books.
 - **GraphQL Support**: Comprehensive GraphQL API for querying and mutating data related to users, books, and borrowing activities.

 ## Technologies Stack